isomerpages/imda-pixel/_stories/Matchmaking for business: How SG firm found tech startup to help scale digitally.md

 After evaluating proposals submitted by solution providers on the OIP, AGI SG selected local software start-up SMITSU – a company that offered a smart system which automatically generates quotations from insurers that fulfilled the required coverage.
 The solution was commercialised and AGI SG started using a customised version of the system in less than six months.

 **ONE-STOP SUPPORT STATION**
-> From diagnosing our challenges to refining our problem statement, assessing proposals and setting key performance indicators to ensure the right outcomes, we received end-to-end support, and it was entirely free.
+&gt; From diagnosing our challenges to refining our problem statement, assessing proposals and setting key performance indicators to ensure the right outcomes, we received end-to-end support, and it was entirely free.

 *MR ALEXIS ADRIAN CHUA, AGI SG’S CHIEF EXECUTIVE OFFICER*

 With the new solution, AGI SG staff could easily compare real-time quotations from its partners within minutes of entering prospective customers’ information and insurance wishes.
 AGI SG’s chief executive officer Alexis Adrian Chua shares: “We have reduced our manual processes by 60 per cent and slashed our customer quotation lead time to an average of 4 hours.”

-### Lending a hand to smaller businesses
+##### Lending a hand to smaller businesses
 ![Getty images](/images/Success%20stories/ST%20ad%20-%20AGI%20x%20smitsu_2.png)
 Participants can also benefit from IMDA’s network of experts and consultants, technology resources, and facilities for prototyping. <br>
 *Photo: Getty images*